-This year, I’ll be heading to South Beach for a few days with the +1 before heading to Thanksgiving dinner with my family.
+This year, a few of us are still going to get together to celebrate the holiday.
 I won’t have much time to prep, but that’s exactly why this roasted brussel sprout recipe will definitely be on the menu.

 I’m a big fan of grilling as soon as the weather gets a bit chilly.
 (See here for my favorite, easy-to-make steak recipe!)
 But while grilling is an easy option, roasting vegetables comes to me most naturally.
 It holds onto a lot of the nutrition, is simple to do without stepping foot outside, and more enhances the flavor of the vegetable with a special crisp.

 Brussel sprouts have long been a favorite vegetable of mine, having grown up with them being included in many dishes when I was younger, so it’s no surprise that these easy-to-prepare roasted vinegar brussel sprouts quickly joined the top of my list of favorite things to make.

 For when you’re in the mood for vegetables in the evening, but only want to use the simple ingredients you’re likely to have available in your cabinets, check out the below recipe.
 Per usual, I’ve highlighted the ingredients and instructions at the bottom for easy printing when you’re heading out to the store.